thindil/steamsky/bin/doc/MODDING.md

   items on lists' buttons.
 Optional.
 * Key `UnselectAllIcon`: Path to the SVG image which will be used for unselect all items on lists' buttons.
 Optional.
+* Key `GiveOrderIcon`: Path to the SVG image which will be used for give order to the crew member button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode